3iwebexperts/shopify-infinite-scroll/README.md

     </div>
    ```

-6. Add the javascript code to the end of the file.
+6. Add the javascript code to the end of the file. ( upload the loading.gif image to assets folder )
    ```html
    <script type="text/javascript">
      function callbackInfiniteScroll(){}